 Bontrager Aeolus 3 D3

 Very versatile – Good as a climbing wheel but plenty aero despite their 35mm depth.
 More than aero enough to be used as an everyday and race all-around wheel.
 Relatively light, accelerates quickly and maintains speed very well, a distinguishing characteristic mentioned often by reviewers and owners.
 Superior stability in cross winds.
 Stiff but not rigid.
 Good, consistent if not stellar braking typical of carbon rims.
 Will cost you as much as a pair of Zipp 303 FCs.
-Best prices on these wheels currently in inventory at Evans Cycles and Leisure Lakes Bikes.
+Best prices on these wheels currently in inventory at Evans Cycles and Trek.

 ENVE Classic 45